 More than 2.1 million players from approximately 13,000 clubs participate on GHIN.
 A player can go to any participating club, check his handicap and post his score.
 Players may obtain USGA Handicap Index information under the Handicap tab.

-GHIN offers all GAP Member Clubs a Tournament Pairing Program (TPP), which is described under USGA Handicap Service.
+GHIN offers all GAP Member Clubs the USGA Tournament Management suite.
 Also, clubs and members can gain access through their handicap computer to the National Course Rating and Slope database retrieval system.

 The Golf Association of Philadelphia Magazine focused on handicapping in its Summer 2015 issue.

-Web site - The Golf Association of Philadelphia Web site gives visitors the ability to enter events on-line, to print out entry forms and to view tee times and results of GAP championships.
+Website - The Golf Association of Philadelphia website gives visitors the ability to enter events online and to view tee times and results of GAP championships.
 You can also post scores for handicap purposes, find your current GAP/USGA Handicap Index and look up rule situations in Decisions on the Rules of Golf as published by the USGA.
 Also, captains can keep their squads informed with weekly BMW GAP Team Matches results and standings.
-If you need a course rating from another club or maybe you’re invited to play a member course and need directions ... it’s all there on the GAP Web site.
+If you need a course rating from another club or maybe you’re invited to play a member course and need directions ... it’s all there on the Golf Association of Philadelphia website.

-J. Wood Platt Caddie Scholarship Trust - The Association sponsors the J. Wood Platt Caddie Scholarship Trust, a charity that has provided more than $18 million in college tuition assistance to more than 3,350 caddies from Member Clubs.
-In 2014-15, more than $1 million was provided in tuition assistance to 188 Member Club caddies.
+J. Wood Platt Caddie Scholarship Trust - The Golf Association of Philadelphia sponsors the J. Wood Platt Caddie Scholarship Trust, a charity that has provided more than $21 million in college tuition assistance to more than 3,500 GAP Member Club caddies.
+In 2017-18, more than $1 million was provided in tuition assistance to 165 Member Club caddies.